serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       throttle:
         burstLimit: 200
         rateLimit: 100
+    requestSchemas:
+      global-model:
+        name: GlobalModel
+        schema: ${file(schema.json)}
+        description: "A global model that can be referenced in functions"
   alb:
     targetGroupPrefix: xxxxxxxxxx # Optional prefix to prepend when generating names for target groups
     authorizers: